cynthialmy/cynthialmy.github.io/_posts/2026-02-06-rag-insights-limitations.md

 - The knowledge base consists of stable, text-dense documents such as regulations, product documentation, or technical specifications that change infrequently.
 - The query and the answer operate in the same semantic space.
 Questions like "What does Section 4.2 require?" are well-suited for RAG.
 Questions like "Why was this regulation enacted?" are not.
-- The system uses RAG as a guardrail rather than as the primary intelligence.
-In this mode, retrieval provides citations and constraints that prevent hallucination and keep the model's output within a defined scope.
+- The system uses RAG as a citation and constraint layer: retrieval pins answers to sources and keeps the model inside a defined scope while other components handle reasoning.

 ---